Running on Tired Legs: Cumulative Fatigue Explained

-Cumulative fatigue in running (or accumulated fatigue) is tiredness that slowly builds throughout a long distance running training cycle.
-The goal of cumulative fatigue prepares a runner’s body and mind for running a marathon, or long distance running event.
+Cumulative fatigue in running (or accumulated fatigue) is tiredness that slowly builds throughout a long-distance running training cycle.
+The goal of cumulative fatigue prepares a runner’s body and mind for running a marathon, or long-distance running event.
 With cumulative fatigue, you can still perform workouts and daily tasks.
 Learn how to use cumulative fatigue in your training to boost performance.

-My easy run pace has slowed by almost a minute.
-In these past few weeks, my legs have not felt “fresh or springy.”
-They have felt like they’ve already run many miles before I even begin my run.
+As I wrote this article, I was in the last few weeks of my marathon training cycle for the California International Marathon.
+And I must tell you, I had been running on tired legs as a result of cumulative fatigue.
+My easy run pace slowed by almost a minute.
+In these past few weeks, my legs did not felt “fresh or springy.”
+They felt like they’d already run many miles before I even began my run.
 I call these dead legs.

-If this were my first marathon cycle, I might be freaking out about how much slower my easy pace is and how tired and heavy my legs feel when I run.
-But since this isn’t my first rodeo, I know that running on tired legs during a marathon cycle is common-and actually a good thing.
+If this were my first marathon cycle, I might have been freaking out about how much slower my easy pace was and how tired and heavy my legs felt when I ran.
+But since this wasn’t my first rodeo, I knew that running on tired legs during a marathon cycle is common–and a good thing.
+How on earth can running on tired legs which makes you run slower be a good thing?
+Because it is the result of something called cumulative fatigue or accumulated fatigue and it prepares your body and mind for running 26.2 miles.

 What is cumulative fatigue in running?